leigh-nugent/neo-axes/README.md

 ### Data extraction :page_with_curl:

-For the axe measurement data, transcriptions of the record sheets were sourced using MicroPasts (crowdsourced.micropasts.org), which are downloaded by the subsidiary `Makefile` (`micropasts.mk`) as 19 jsons containing data for 1825 record sheets.
+For the axe measurement data, transcriptions of the record sheets were crowdsourced using [MicroPasts](crowdsourced.micropasts.org), which are downloaded by the subsidiary `Makefile` (`micropasts.mk`) as 19 jsons containing data for 1825 record sheets.
 This data is then cleaned by `sheets.R`, which uses `correction-sheet.csv` to amend any incorrect data or typos.
 The final dataset created by `sheets.R` is `micropasts-neoaxes1.csv`, the filename being the name of my MicroPasts project.

 The axe drawings, of which there are also 1825 and are paired with the sheets, needed to be processed into binary silhouettes for use with `Momocs` outline morphometrics package.
 This was done using `opencv-python`.
 As each drawing contains multiple shapes (different views of the same axe), and only the front view was needed, the images needed to be cropped into separate shapes.
 The process for creating the silhouettes is as follows: first, the contours of each shape were found, then from these the bounding boxes could be found, and the coordinates saved to a csv per drawing; then each image is cropped on these coordinates by the `Makefile` using `imagemagick`; and finally each front view is then filled.